solo-io/gloo/docs/content/installation/gloo_federation.md

 helm install -n gloo-system --create-namespace gloo-fed gloo-fed/gloo-fed --set license_key=<LICENSE_KEY>
 ```

-Make sure to change the placeholder `<LICENSE_KEY>` to the license key you have procured for Gloo Edge Federation.
+Make sure to change the placeholder `<LICENSE_KEY>` to the license key you have procured for Gloo Gateway Federation.

-The installation will create the necessary Kubernetes components for running Gloo Edge Federation.
+The installation will create the necessary Kubernetes components for running Gloo Gateway Federation.

 ## Verification